drupol/not-a-number.io/content/page/about.md

 team of passionate, open-minded, non-paranoid and friendly people.

 I love {{< abbr title="Science, technology, engineering, and mathematics" >}}STEM{{< /abbr >}}
-a lot and especially mathematics, that explains why I'm so fascinated by numbers and the way Nature uses them.
+a lot and especially Mathematics, that explains why I'm so fascinated by numbers and the way Nature uses them.

 I'm fond of graphical visualisations of data, my favorites are the one from [Jason Davies](https://www.jasondavies.com/)